Labor Practices

 In 2019, we expanded the maximum weekly usage from previously capped at 8 hours to 16 hours.
 In addition, the requirements have been expanded to include nursing care for relatives living in the same household (also LGBTQ) and certain injuries and illnesses.

-*In 2020, all staff members will be eligible to work from home in order to counter COVID-19, and the upper limit on the use of teleworking has been removed to ensure that infection prevention measures are compatible with work.
+*From 2020, all staff members will be eligible to work from home in order to counter the new coronavirus, and the upper limit on the use of teleworking has been removed to ensure that infection prevention measures are compatible with work.

 <Nursing care career return system>